 Florida Bright Futures Scholarship Program and Additional Awards Reporting

 Bright Futures will pay based on current State of Florida policy.
 Currently, 2017-18 Bright Future Academic Scholar students can use their scholarship for tuition and fees for many Study Abroad summer programs.
 Student must be enrolled in at least 6 credits for the summer term to receive Bright Futures.

 A student receiving any other scholarships must report it to Student Financial Affairs.
-For assistance with financial aid for Study Abroad, contact Allison Costa in S-107B, Criser Hall by appointment or use http://www.sfa.ufl.edu/help/ to submit your study abroad financial aid question.
+For assistance with financial aid for Study Abroad, use http://www.sfa.ufl.edu/help/ to submit your study abroad financial aid question.

 Grades from courses taken abroad will count in the GPA and may be used to determine future scholarship or other eligibilities.

 Students are advised not to take S/U option grades without first confirming how it may affect their awards and aid.

 Non-UF students should request that their home institution send a consortium agreement to UFIC (fax to 352-392-5575 or e-mail to Linda Gritman).
 Once UFIC has approved the student’s participation, the consortium agreement will be completed and returned to the financial aid office at the student’s home institution.
 Non-UF students using financial aid must provide proof of aid for any deferment of program fees by having their financial aid advisor complete the Confirmation of Financial Aid Award for Non-UF Students form.
 Fee can be deferred up to the amount of aid to disburse for the term.

 - UF Student Financial Affairs: http://www.sfa.ufl.edu/process/